 Q: How do I start using Intel GPA?

 A: It is pretty easy to get started with Intel GPA -- most game developers start using Intel GPA immediately after installing the package, since Intel GPA uses standard graphics drivers and does not require modifications to your game code (one exception is if you are trying to perform thread-based analysis with the Intel® GPA Platform Analyzer, which requires that you add some code to designate individual threads).
-To get you up and running quickly, check out the Intel GPA Getting Started Guide, which shows you how to run the main features of the product.
+To get you up and running quickly, check out the Intel GPA Online Help, which explains how to use the product features.

 Q: How difficult is it to learn how to use the product?

-A: The Intel GPA product features an intuitive user interface that does not require extensive training to quickly access key performance metrics.
+A: Intel GPA features an intuitive user interface that does not require extensive training to quickly access key performance metrics.
 Therefore, many users will immediately realize many benefits of the product.
-However, as Intel GPA enables you to perform precise analysis and experiments for every portion of the rendering pipeline, users with a detailed knowledge of Microsoft* DirectX* can quickly utilize even these advanced features.
+However, as Intel GPA enables you to perform precise analysis and experiments for every portion of the rendering pipeline, users with a detailed knowledge of Microsoft* DirectX* or OpenGL* ES for mobile devices can quickly utilize even these advanced features.

 Q: What kinds of problems can Intel GPA find?

 A: If you have performance "hot spots" within your game, Intel GPA can help pinpoint them at the system level, at the frame or sub-frame level, or by visualizing task performance across the CPU/GPU.
 Once you have identified issues, try different experiments to see the resulting changes in the rendering time as well as the visual effect of these changes.
 The benefit is that Intel GPA can help improve your frame rate and/or enable you to add new visual effects, while still providing an acceptable level of user interactivity.

 Q: How do the Intel GPA System Analyzer and Intel GPA Frame Analyzer help identify optimization opportunities in my game?